msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 The aim of this page is to outline the structure and flow of:

 - Reviewer - reviewing an application
-- Reviewer - submitting LOQ (list of questions or change request)
+- Reviewer - submitting LOQ (List of Questions)
 - Applicant - making changes in response to LOQ
 - Applicant - re-submitting application with changes
 - Reviewer - re-reviewing changes that were made